creativecommons/wp-plugin-creativecommons/development.md

 4. **Setup WPCS**

-   Clone the official [WordPress Coding Standards repository][wpcs-repo] in your home folder and ensure you are using its `master` branch:
+   Clone the official [WordPress Coding Standards repository][wpcs-repo] in your home folder and ensure you are using its `main` branch:
    ```shell
    git clone https://github.com/WordPress/WordPress-Coding-Standards.git wpcs
    ```